 Daniel is among an elite group of defence lawyers certified as a criminal law specialist by the Law Society of Ontario, the governing body of Ontario lawyers.
 This certification guarantees that the recipient is, “recognized and experienced in his or her field of law and who has met high standards”.

 Daniel is a seasoned and highly skilled criminal defence lawyer.
-With his office located in close proximity to several key courthouses in downtown Toronto, he routinely represents clients charged with everything from domestic assault and drug possession, to impaired driving, sexual assault and murder.
+With offices located in close proximity to several key courthouses in downtown Toronto and York Region, he routinely represents clients charged with everything from domestic assault and drug possession, to impaired driving, sexual assault and murder.

 Daniel has appeared at all levels of court in the Province of Ontario, including Ontario Court of Justice, Superior Court of Justice, the Ontario Court of Appeal and the Supreme Court of Canada.

 Daniel Brown is a widely recognized authority on defending sexual offence allegations.
 His legal textbook on Prosecuting and Defending Sexual Offence Cases is sold across Canada and is often consulted by judges, prosecutors and other defence lawyers working on similar cases.

 In his capacity as Vice President of the Criminal Lawyers Association, Daniel has been at the forefront of efforts to improve the criminal justice system and to educate the public about its strengths and weaknesses.

 Daniel acts as a mentor in Ryerson University’s Law Practice Program and has been a frequent guest lecturer at Queen’s University Law School, University of Toronto Law School and York University’s Osgoode Hall Law School.